sandippurnapatra/Biometrics_Projects/readme_Sandip.txt

 ##### Run the script "retina_face_original_Sandip.ipynb" to get the detection results
 	#### replace the local directories after recreating them on your machine, and change the directories in the code
 		#### The file resizes images by a scale defined in the last block "fc" variable (fc=1.0 means no scaling or down-scaling image).
 Feel free to change as required.
+			#### If fc>1.0 then it resizes the input image as per scale but draws the scles back face bounding box coordinates on the original images.
 			#### The detected bounding box coordinates are scaled back and drawn on the original images to check detection 					performance manually

 				#### Detection coordinates and other necessary details are automatically saved as per the image file in an 						Excel file for convenience and to find "Detection" or "No Detection"